Visualization Selection Guide

 Dashboard Composition

-Real reporting tasks need multiple charts working together.
+Real reporting tasks need several charts working together.
 The rule: each chart answers one question; together they tell one story.

 Principle: Overview → Detail

-Design dashboards so the reader moves from a high-level summary to specifics.
+Design the dashboard so the reader moves from a high-level summary to the details.

 [Top row] KPI metrics (total revenue, total visits, avg amount)

-[Middle] Trend over time (line chart — what's happening?)
+[Middle] Trend over time (line chart — what is happening?)

 [Bottom] Breakdown (bar chart by station, heatmap by station × month)